Frequently Asked Questions

 Q: What constitutional model does Afar call for?

-Are Eritrean Afar people and EASE a secessionist group?
+Are Eritrean Afar people and EANC a secessionist group?

-NO. Eritrean Afar State in Exile (EASE) and Afar People are not a secessionist movement.
-EASE is committed to Eritrea’s unity and sovereignty.
+NO. Eritrean Afar State in Exile (EANC) and Afar People are not a secessionist movement.
+EANC is committed to Eritrea’s unity and sovereignty.

 Q: Why do Afar want international protection?